Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool 'Generate[s] a standalone HTML report file with all audit findings embedded' and lists the specific pipeline components (screenshot, accessibility, performance, code analysis).
-It clearly distinguishes this from siblings by emphasizing the 'standalone HTML' output and 'full review pipeline' aggregation.
+Clearly states the tool generates a standalone HTML report with all audit findings embedded.
+It specifies the full pipeline (screenshot, accessibility, performance, code analysis) and distinguishes from siblings by focusing on a shareable file output.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.